MarkUsProject/Markus/docs/docs/instructors/importing-and-exporting-data.md

 #### (Marks Spreadsheets) Assigning graders to students

-Each CSV row should consist of the student user name followed by a list of TA user names.
+Each CSV row should consist of the student username followed by a list of course grader usernames.
+Instructors cannot be assigned as graders for marks spreadsheets.

 ```csv
 student_user_1,grader_user_1